Admin Performance

 3. AJAX handlers running full WordPress bootstrap for trivial tasks

 You can't fix what you can't see.
-You need per-callback timing —not just "which plugin is slow" but "which function in which plugin takes how long on which hook."
+You need per-callback timing - knowing exactly how long each function runs, not just which plugin is slow.

-Autoloaded Data on Managed Hosting (WP Engine, Kinsta, Flywheel)
+Autoloaded Data on Managed Hosting (WP Engine, Flywheel)

 The 1 MB Gotcha

-On managed hosts with object caching enabled, autoload bloat above ~1 MB can also trigger intermittent 502 errors — the object-cache buffer per key is only 1 MB, so the autoload blob silently fails to cache.
+On memcached-based hosts like WP Engine with object caching enabled, autoload bloat above ~1 MB can also trigger intermittent 502 errors - the Memcached per-key limit is 1 MB, so the autoload blob silently fails to cache.

 Audit your autoload size with a single query: